appveyor/website/src/docs/server/index.md

 AppVeyor Server can be installed on **Windows 7 SP1 or later** and **Windows Server 2008 R2 SP1 or later**.

+#### Chocolatey Installation

+[Install Chocolatey package manager](https://chocolatey.org) if not already installed.

+Run the following command:

+    choco install appveyor-server

+Once the Chocolatey package installation completes, the AppVeyor Web interface will be opened in a new browser window to continue with AppVeyor configuration.

+#### Manual Installation

 [Download AppVeyor Server MSI installer]({{ site.url }}/downloads/appveyor/appveyor-server.msi) and run it.

 Once the installation complete AppVeyor Web interface will be opened in a new browser window to continue with AppVeyor configuration.